amor71/LiuAlgoTrader/docs/source/Usage.rst

 *backtester*
 ------------

-The `backtester` application is a powerful tool to improve a trading strategy.
+The main purpose of Liu Algo Trading Framework is running an optimized, high-performance trading sessions either in paper or live trading sessios.
+However, the framework also comes equipped with a basic `back-test` -ing tool.
+The tool allow re-running past trading sessions on revised strategies.

+The tool comes in two 'favours': command-line tool and a browser-based UI using `streamlit`.
+The functionality of both tools is not exactly the same, please read the details below.

+**NOTE:** While the `trader` application acts on events per-second, the `backtester` application runs on per-minute data.

 Prerequisites
 *************
-1. Installed & configured `PostgreSQL` instance, hosting a database w/ LiuAlgoTrader schema,
+1. Installed and configured Liu Algo Tradring Framework.
-2. Ensuring environment variables are properly set including Alpaca Market API credentials, and the database DSN,
-3. An exiting *tradeplan.toml* at the folder where the trader application is executed.
+2. An exiting *tradeplan.toml* at the folder where the trader application is executed.
 For more details on how to setup the trade plan configuration file, see  `How to Configure` section,
-4. The batch-id (UUID) of a trade session to reply.
-The id is presented by the `trader` application, is available in the database, and is also displayed in the analysis notebook (see the Analysis section for more information).
-Additionally the `backtester` appplication may list all recent batch-ids.

-Usage
-*****
+3. [Optional] The batch-id (UUID) of a trade session to replay.

+Command-line tool
+*****************

 To run the `backtester` application type: